iwamotoyuji/fairseq-nlc/JAPANESE_BART_README.md

     --fp16 --num-workers 0 --fp16-init-scale 4
 ```

-Following command is an example of pretraining multilingual (ja and en) bart by yourself.
+The following command is an example of pretraining multilingual (ja and en) bart by yourself.
 `$DATASET_DIR` must contain `dict.txt`.
 `$DATASET_DIR/{ja,en}` must contain `train` and `valid`.
 ```shell